+“I’m suffering from information overload!
 Help!
-Lorna help!
-I am suffering from information overload! the voice screeched in my ear…
+Lorna help!”
+The voice screeched in my ear…

 “Would you be calling as a client or a friend?”
-I enquired in my best professional voice."You like too much money!" she exclaimed, thereby overloading me with waaaay too much information.
+I enquired of her facetiously, in my best professional voice.

 But my darling friend aside, what really is information overload?
 Do you suffer from it too?
 And Why don’t I suffer from it?

-Well here's your chance to get the scoop as I unpack this problem and share my unique perspective on how to solve it.
+Here’s your chance to get the scoop on information overload, as I unpack this problem, and share my unique perspective on how to solve it.

-Then I learnt that it pre-dates the internet since the term itself is mentioned in a 1964 book by” Bertram Gross,” The Managing of Organizations.
+Then I learnt that that the term pre-dates the internet since the term itself is mentioned in a 1964 book by” Bertram Gross,” The Managing of Organizations.
 In this book he states: Information overload occurs when the amount of input to a system exceeds its processing capacity.
-I get that!

-So how do you avoid or reduce information overload?
+So the big question is: how do you reduce or avoid information overload?

-Here is a 5-Step solution that I devised that works for me and I know it can work for you...
+Well, here is a 5-step solution that I came up with for me and I know it can work for you too…

 2. Know why you need the information

-Do you need it to help you solve a problem?
+For example, do you need it to help you come up with solutions?
 To write a proposal?
 To make a decision?
 Do you want it to substantiate a view you already have about something or do you just want to expand your knowledge.

-If you’re like me, you want the type of information that will help you to solve problems for your clients, deliver high impact training that help employees to perform better or offer small business services which result in rapid business turnaround.
+If you’re like me, you want the type of information that will help you to solve problems for your clients, deliver high impact training that helps employees perform better or offer small business services which result in rapid business turnarounds.